zer0cache/matic-docs/docs/validate/validator/staking.md

     - This will lock your assets in Stack Manager.
     - If another potential validator stakes more than your stake then locked tokens will be returned back to you.
     - Again, Stake more to win this Auction.
-- At the end of the auction period, The highest bidder wins and becomes a Validator on Matic's Network.
+- At the end of the auction period, The highest bidder wins and becomes a Validator on Polygon's Network.

 > Please keep full node running if your are participating in auction to avoid Slashing of stake due to inactive Node as a validator.